 Pricing for the traditional or points-based IDIQ proposal is often quoted at a ceiling/not-to-exceed rate that allows for (and anticipates) the reduction of pricing at the Delivery Order or Task Order level.

 If you win an IDIQ contract, you benefit from competing against only a small subset of the total number of companies that submitted proposals in response to the IDIQ opportunity.
 Some IDIQs are awarded to a single company - others have hundreds of awardees.
 Regardless of the number of awardees, an IDIQ contract win reduces the odds of winning future business from one-in-several hundred to as small as one-in-five or one-in-ten.
 Marketing/capture management-aggressive awardees will discover quickly that there is oftentimes only a few respondents to a task or delivery order opportunity and at times you may be the only bidder.

 Does Your Firm Need to be on an IDIQ?

 Very simply, YES!
 You need to plan for, bid on, and win every IDIQ for which your firm is qualified

 Rainmaker and its Rich History and Success with IDIQs

 While many companies and industry professionals are experts in many aspects of the federal government contracting, some do not understand or appreciate the psychology and/or strategic complexities of the IDIQ proposal response process.
 Many underestimate the short- and long-term benefits an IDIQ contract brings to a company in any stage of its growth cycle.

-Over the past 27 years (39 years in federal contracting - 27 years managing IDIQ responses), and in response to the continuous, growing number of IDIQ and similar indefinite delivery and/or indefinite quantity contract vehicles, Rainmaker has designed, built, and today manages the most advanced IDIQ-specific proposal response and management practice in the federal contracting industry.
+Since the release of IDIQ contracts more than three decades ago, and in response to the continuous, growing number of IDIQ and similar indefinite delivery and/or indefinite quantity contract vehicles, Rainmaker has designed, built, and today manages the most advanced IDIQ-specific proposal response and management practice in the federal contracting industry.